cpplain/flexoki.nvim/docs/palette.md

 **Note**: This documentation is based on the Flexoki color scheme by [Steph Ango](https://stephango.com/flexoki).
 This implementation includes research-based deviations from the original Flexoki specification to align with a majority of the current popular color schemes.
 For the complete original specification and additional resources, visit [stephango.com/flexoki](https://stephango.com/flexoki).

-## Design Philosophy

-Flexoki emulates the feeling of pigment on paper by exponentially increasing intensity as colors get lighter or darker.
-This creates vibrant, warm colors that feel like watercolor inks on digital screens.

-**Core principles:**

-- Warm monochromatic base colors that blend black with paper values
-- Perceptually balanced colors using Oklab color space
-- High contrast ratios maintained across light and dark themes
-- Distinctive colors for effective syntax highlighting
-- Colors feel vibrant and warm, like watercolor inks

-> [!IMPORTANT]
-> Text colors are guidelines.
-Legibility always comes first.
-> Adjust colors when they don't provide sufficient contrast in your specific environment.

 ## Theme Variables

 Flexoki uses semantic color variables that automatically map to appropriate values based on theme selection: